VermiIIi0n/VermilsMagicPocket/Python/README.md

 - `ensure_async`: Wraps a function/generator into an async function if it's a sync one.
 - `to_async`: Wraps a function into an async function blindly.
 - `to_async_gen`: Wraps a generator into an async generator blindly.
 - `get_create_loop`: Get the current event loop or create a new one if there isn't one.
-Works in another thread unlike `asyncio.get_event_loop`.
+Works in another thread, unlike `asyncio.`get_event_loop`.
 - `async_run`: Run sync functions asynchronously in another thread without wrapping first.
 - `AsinkRunner`: A class that runs sync functions asynchronously and sequentially in another thread.
+- `select`: Similar to `select` in Go, supports both awaitables and async generators.

 Documentation: [vermils.asynctools](./docs/asynctools.md)